Skip to main content

 • Active autoimmune skin flare, including cutaneous and discoid lupus

-• Pregnancy and lactation (insufficient human data)
+• Pregnancy and lactation, due to insufficient human data

 Compare with Similar Peptides